 PREREQUISITE: English I and English II.
 English III is a year-long course focusing on a variety of literary genres, including drama and poetry, non-fiction, classic and modern fiction, and short stories/novellas.
-The study of major titles will include examining literary elements, author research, and supplemental outside reading material such as newspaper editorials, essays, articles, etc. for compare/contrast purposes.
+The study of major titles will include examining literary elements, author research, and supplemental outside reading material.
 Foundational American documents as well as other American Literature are incorporated within the course.
 This course will emphasize personal and subject writing modes, i.e. regular journal entries and response essays, literary analysis, argumentation, problem/ solution, and creative.
 Grammar, vocabulary, and spelling are taught in the context of reading and writing.
 SAT preparation is part of the curriculum.
 (AP Language may be substituted for English III.)
 (NCAA Core Course)